Team-BHP > Electric Cars

 Ditto my thought on Comet.
 I am yet to TD the vehicle however my use case is my parents who pickup my kids from school and like to visit congested old markets for household items.
 If Comet is able to deliver this I will book one.

-utkarshgoel is online now (2) Thanks
+utkarshgoel is offline (2) Thanks

 Old 26th May 2023, 22:51 #193